amironoff/amironoff.github.io/_posts/2017-03-30-violin-plot.markdown

 ---
 layout: post
 title: "Visualizing data with Violin Plots"
-excerpt: "Say you are analyzing customer churn.
+excerpt: "Say you are analyzing customer churn of a telecom operator.
 You want to visualize the distribution of total phone call length across those customers who stayed and those who didn't.
 You think of using the good old Box and Whisker plot.
 But that doesn't give you the probability density of the variable.
 What do you do?"